quicwg/ops-drafts/draft-kuehlewind-quic-applicability.md

 # Prioritization

-Stream prioritization is also not exposed to the network, nor to the receiver.
+Stream prioritization is not exposed to the network, nor to the receiver.
 Prioritization can be realized by the sender and the QUIC transport should provide and interface for applications to prioritize streams {{I-D.ietf-quic-transport}}.

 Priority handling of retransmissions may be implemented in the transport layer and
 {{I-D.ietf-quic-transport}} does not specify a specific way how this must be handled.
 Currently QUIC only provides fully reliable stream transmission, and as such prioritization of retransmission is likely beneficial.
 For not fully reliable streams priority scheduling of retransmissions over data of higher-priority streams might not be desired.
 In this case QUIC could also provide an interface or derive the prioritization decision from the reliability level of the stream.

 # Graceful connection closure

-[Editor's note: probably need to give some guidance here about the steps an application should take; however this is still work in progress]
+[EDITOR'S NOTE: give some guidance here about the steps an application should take; however this is still work in progress]

 # Information exposure and the Connection ID

 QUIC exposed some information to the network in the unencrypted part of the header.
 This is either because there is no encryption context established yet or because this information is intended to be consumed by the network.
 Some of these information can be optionally exposed (still under discussion).
 Given that exposing these information can have privacy implications, an application may indicate to not support exposure of certain information.

 In case of the connection ID this can be the case if the application has additional information that the client is not behind a NAT and the server is not behind a load balancer, and therefore it is unlikely that the addresses will be re-binded.